Guide To The Barnes Foundation in Philadelphia: A Nutter's Great Cache Of Art

-Here's my guide to visiting the Barnes Foundation In Philadelphia.
-The Barnes Foundation is a must see site in Philadelphia and one of the country's best and most impressive museums.
+Here's my guide to visiting the amazing Barnes Foundation in Philadelphia.
+The Barnes Foundation is a must see site in Philadelphia.
+It's one of the country's best and most impressive museums.

 Albert Barnes, Eccentric American Art Collector

 Barnes grew up in a working class family in Philly, earned a medical degree, and amassed a fortune selling compounds and antiseptics.
 Once he struck it rich, he turned his attention to building “the greatest modern art collection” of his time.

 Barnes began collecting in 1912.
 That year, he sent a friend to Paris to buy up avant garde works.
 He began making trips to Paris himself and was introduced to art collectors Gertrude and Leo Stein.

 He established himself as a "bold and ambitious" collector.
 He spent a fortune buying up Impressionist and Post-Impressionist paintings from then up and coming artists like Henri Matisse, Auguste Renoir, Paul Cezanne, and Pablo Picasso.

 He essentially discovered Chaime Soutine.
 He amassed the world's largest private collection of this sort, now valued at around $25 billion.